NomicFoundation/hardhat/docs/hardhat-network/README.md

 ```

 This logging is enabled by default when using Hardhat Network's node (i.e. `npx hardhat node`), but disabled when using
 the in-process Hardhat Network provider.
-See [Hardhat Network's config](../config/README.md#hardhat-network) enabled it in both.
+See [Hardhat Network's config](../config/README.md#hardhat-network) to learn more about how to control its logging.

 ## Hardhat Network initial state